Figure 1 Installing batts in a basement ceiling.

 If the crawlspace is vented then you must insulate the ceiling area of the crawlspace.
 If the crawlspace area is dry and not vented then the best insulation method is to install faced batt insulation against the walls (Figure 2).

 The simplest way to insulate the inside surface of a crawl space is to staple faced batts to the rim joists and run the batts down the wall.

 Before installing the insulation attach a polyethylene sheet over the wall and down onto the floor to protect the insulation from outdoor moisture.

 Before insulating the crawlspace area must be dry.
 If you have moisture on the floor or ceiling you must take the appropriate steps to correct the problem before insulating.
 If the problem is moisture on the floor or ceiling of the crawlspace, placing a 6 to 10 mil polyethylene sheet over the ground should eliminate the problem.
 If it is necessary to overlap 2 or more sheets, the overlap should be a 16 inches and there is no need to tape the seams.
 If the polyethylene sheet does not correct the moisture problem you should seek professional advise.

 Insulating exterior walls is a major exercise that generally requires the services of an insulation contractor.
 There are 2 material choices cellulose or fiberglass.

 Figure 3 - Installing dense-pack cellulose insulation in an exterior wall

-Loose Fill Fiberglass insulation does not provide the same level of reducing air leaks as does the dense-pack cellulose.
-It is installed in the same manor.
+Loose Fill Fiberglass insulation does not reduce air leaks as well as dense-pack cellulose.
+Both products are installed in the same manor.